Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

 The software threshold is set for each widget based on the diff counts.
 Steps for setting the threshold for one of the widget is given below.

-1. Switch to the **Graph view** tab and select **Button1**.
+1. Switch to the **Graph View** tab and select **Button1**.

-2. Touch the sensor and monitor the touch signal in the **Sensor signal** graph as **Figure 25** shows.
+2. Touch the sensor and monitor the touch signal in the **Sensor Signal** graph as **Figure 25** shows.
 Place the metal finger at all possible positions and use the least signal for setting the software threshold.
 Also ensure to ground the metal finger.

    **Figure 25.
 Sensor signal when the sensor is touched**